-5.6.
-Provide a tenancy reference when requested by a former tenant.
+Provide a tenancy reference when requested by 5.6. a former tenant.
 This reference should cover only the individual's performance within the tenancy.

-Purpose of clause: To support the good practice amongst private providers of asking for references, to help former tenants in signing up for accommodation and to reflect the practice of university halls of residence.
+Purpose of clause: To support the good practice amongst private landlords of asking for references, to help former tenants in signing up for accommodation, and, to reflect the practice of university halls of residence.